opensanctions/site/_articles/2022-01-18-peppercat.md

 [Fredis Refunjol](https://www.opensanctions.org/entities/Q1266936/) is still listed as the Governor of Aruba, for example, even though he left office in 2016.
 The most out of date I’ve found so far is [Philibert Andzembe](https://www.opensanctions.org/entities/us-cia-cameroon-philibert-andzembe-governor-central-bank/), who was fired as the Governor of the Bank of Central African States back in 2009.

 I’m not convinced the site has had *any* updates at all since November 2020.
-But they don't make it easy to tell that, and as they don’t provide any provenance/source info, it's not always easy to even check if it seems to be up-to-date.
+But they don't make it easy to tell that.
+As they don’t provide any sources, it's not always easy to even check if the published information is correct.

 When you do find an error, there also isn’t really much you can do about it.
 There’s no obvious way to let anyone involved with this project directly know about issues, just a generic (and slightly scary) CIA/OPA contact form.
 A December request from the OpenSanctions team regarding the maintenance of the World Leaders database remains unanswered.